80% of Companies believe they deliver a Superior Service, only 8% of Customers agree.

 I like to use the term EDCA learned from Graham Hill to designate the Explore aspect of Lean.
 I view it as more of Design Type thinking content that allows for that collaborative learning cycle with a customer.

 Why Lean?
-Design and Innovation takes place outside the four walls and Lean can be the methodology of choice.
+Design and Innovation take place outside the four walls and Lean can be the methodology of choice.
 It drives both the Little i and the Big I. The first and foremost reason is that it allows the 1st step for innovation.
 Lean is the primary driver for the little i DNA.
 As a result, it allows for that culture to spread and create the DNA for the BIG I. Without Lean and the little i, you may never start!

 Lean Service Design Workshop